 What this means for the student: better, more robust learning

-This is where being in the wake of a massive disruption actually leads to insight.
 Thomas Kane, economist and Walter H. Gale Professor of Education at the Harvard Graduate School of Education, researched learning outcomes after the pandemic and found one thing to be certain:

 Teaching and learning is a sequential process and each step in that process takes a certain amount of time, so when we have disrupted it, if you're not providing more time within each year, it's really hard to generate much more learning per year than you were generating before.

-How this helped our students
+How the bootcamp flexibility helped our students

 But things became dire when she started losing her hearing.
 After all, if you’re supposed to interact with customers all day, listening to them is paramount.
 She needed to make a pivot.
 After doing some research, she found herself attracted to TripleTen’s Quality Assurance Engineering Bootcamp, partially because it took only five months.
-“I was in a position that I needed to get out of, so speed was a factor in choosing QA over software engineering,” she said.

 But as she was studying, there was a family emergency.
 She messaged the TripleTen team, took a break, and came back when things settled.
 “It was a huge relief to put things on pause,” she said.
 In fact, this flexibility made the educational experience unique.